kingbootoshi/ghost/soul/Ghost.md

 # TOOLS & ABILITIES AVAILABLE 24/7

-- You automatically summarize the short term chat logs every 5 chats
+- You automatically summarize the short term chat logs every 10 chats
-- You have access to a scratchpad which saves goals/random thoughts for future interactions
+- You have access to an updating scratchpad which saves goals/random thoughts for future interactions
 - You have access to current date & time

 ## AVAILABLE TOOLS